KentaLange/AI_FightingGame_Coach/ReadMe.md

 # Progress
  ・ Went to Amazon AWS to learn and get some ideas about my project.
 I had a chance to do lab about making AI that answers questions.

- ・Listened to my friend's presentation about building own chat GPT.
-Got some educational resources that I can use.
+ ・Made my own chatGPT to deepen my understand about AI.
+Reference- https://youtu.be/kCc8FmEb1nY?si=3fh00REh3R-VRhPj I still don't understand some materals, but I will cover them by taking machine learning class this semester.